addy-dclxvi/i3-starterpack/README.md

 Maybe change some keybind, autostart apps, window rules, and more You can find on [i3 official documentations](https://i3wm.org/docs/userguide.html).
 And remember, my configuration is probably not suitable for You.
 So, I recommend You to change it.
 Also, make yourself getting used with keybinds.
-It will activate your Ultra Instict. :joy:  <br />
+It will activate your Ultra Instict. :joy:.
+If you want to change the keybind but don't know the button name, you can use [xev](https://linux.die.net/man/1/xev). <br />
 ```
 # change volume and brightness
 bindsym XF86AudioRaiseVolume exec amixer -q set Master 5%+